 Allison joined RCO in 2018 as an outdoor grants manager for the Recreation and Conservation Grants Section.
 Allison was born and raised in Washington and considers both Spokane and Olympia her hometowns.
 She is a graduate of Willamette University in Salem, Oregon, and has her master’s degree in public administration from the University of Colorado.
 Before joining the RCO team, Allison spent 10 years in Colorado working at various nonprofit organizations, most recently at the Colorado Rural Health Center running a grant program through the Colorado Department of Public Health and Environment.
 In her spare time, she loves traveling, volunteering, concert-going, and spending time with friends and family.

-Marc joined RCO in 1999 as an outdoor grants manager for the Salmon Team.
-He manages projects in Chelan, Island, Okanogan, Skagit, and Whatcom Counties.
-Before coming to RCO, Marc was the shorelines and watershed planner for Lewis County, and a transportation planner for the Washington Department of Transportation.
-He earned a bachelor of arts degree in geography from Western Washington University.
-He was born and raised in western Washington and will probably never leave.
-Marc is blessed with a wife and four kids, who all love most things outdoors and sports related.
-Marc is happiest in the mountains…where he’s free.
+Marc joined RCO in 1999 as an outdoor grants manager for the Salmon Section and became manager of the section in 2021.
+His team, which he refers to as passionate, energetic, and hilarious, manages grants for the Salmon Recovery Funding Board, Puget Sound Acquisition and Restoration program, Brian Abbott Fish Barrier Removal Board, Chehalis Basin Strategy, Estuary and Salmon Restoration Program, Family Forest Fish Passage Program, and the Washington Coast Restoration and Resiliency Initiative.
+Before coming to RCO, he was the shorelines and watershed planner for Lewis County and a transportation planner for the Washington Department of Transportation.
+He earned a bachelor of arts degree in geography from Western Washington University (Go Vikings!).
+Marc was born and raised in the Puget Sound region and will probably never leave our great state.
+He is blessed with a wife, from Port Angeles, four adult children, and one granddaughter.
+Marc is happiest outside, especially in the mountains…where he is free.

 Dan joined RCO in 2004 as an outdoor grants manager in the Recreation and Conservation Grant Section.
 He works with the Department of Natural Resources, the U.S. Forest Service, and Snohomish County, focusing mainly on trail grants.
 Dan’s experience includes 7 years with the states of Utah and Idaho as a park ranger.
 He earned a bachelor of science degree and a master’s degree from Utah State University as well as a master’s degree from the University of Idaho.
 He was raised in eastern Washington and enjoys the outdoors.